kamilaut/ZenZap/README.md

 With Expo Go or the emulator running, you can now use ZenZap on your device.
 Enter your name and choose a background color to start chatting with others.
 The app will store and display messages in real-time using Firebase Realtime Database.

+#### Submission folder from the repository has screenshots and video demonstration of the app functionality.